adeckmyn/maps/inst/README.md

 # maps
 ###R package for geographical maps

-This version 3 of the maps package.
-The main change with respect to v2 is a new world map.
-The old map legacy map is included and switching to "legacy" mode is explained below.
+This is version 3 of the maps package.
+The main change with respect to v2 is a more recent world map.
+The old map legacy map is still available from the package mapdata.

 ##CHANGES